olgapoletkina/HPP_tools/README.md

 **HPP_tools**

-A customer set of Revit tools developed for HPP Architects
+A customer set of Revit tools developed for HPP Architects.
+This suite of tools, specifically designed for internal use at HPP Architects, has been developed based on a unique set of HPP-specific parameters.

 **Installation**